With this easy recipe for a budget-friendly, multifunctional kitchen cleaner, you can say goodbye to sticky grease and dirt.

 White vinegar should only be used as a degreaser on sealed worktops and nonporous surfaces such as metal or glass.
 Vinegar should not be used on granite countertops since it can etch them.

-You should also avoid using vinegar on aluminum surfaces, since it will stain them, and it may have the same impact on stainless-steel equipment, such as kitchen knives.
+You should also avoid needing vinegar on aluminum surfaces, since it will stain them, and it may have the same impact on stainless-steel equipment, such as kitchen knives.
 Use the liquid Castile soap formula from above for these locations.

 Make careful to keep your white vinegar and baking soda separate and only mix them when necessary.
 Don’t try to combine them and save them for later use.
 Remember that volcano science experiment from eighth grade?
 That’s how it’ll froth and fizz!
 Keep them in their original packaging.